-The best tax software can be a great way to simplify your life when you don't want to pay for an accountant to file your tax returns.
+The best tax software can allow you to manage your tax returns without the need for an accountant.
 This is especially if you are self-employed and want to keep on top of everything.

 Working for yourself as a contractor can be a challenge enough at the best of times, especially keeping on top of your day-to-day admin tasks, but tax software can at least ensure that you're paying the right level of tax.